TandurasPub/CasterDamageCalc/README.md

 The goal was to seperate out all of the damage calc formulas from the gearsets/spell information so anyone could keep those updated and get accurate damage numbers and (I think) that's done.
 If you find any issues (specifically with the calculations / how some spells currently function), let me know.
 Feel free to DM me on Discord (Tanduras), or just @ me in the relevant chat.

+If anyone from IM ever ends up using this, I expect to get a funny role in the discord.

 ## Getting Started
 Download the repo, run the code, see the numbers.